kbekher/abtest-cli/README.md

     ```bash
     npm run dev

-3. For production-ready code, use one of the following commands, which will generate a `dist` folder with minified scripts and update the corresponding variations/global code in Kameleoon for the current experiment:
+3. For production-ready code, use one of the following commands:
     ```bash
     npm run build

-or, to exclude `console.log` statements:

-    ```bash
-    npm run build-prod
+    npm run build-prod // no console.logs

+These commands generate a `dist` folder with minified scripts and update the corresponding variations/global code in Kameleoon for the current experiment. 🚀